 Chop up half an onion, two potatoes, two celery stalks, a chunk of bell pepper, a handful of green beans, and a handful of baby carrots.
-Gently saute the veggies in a little oil until they turn bright colors, then add a 32-oz carton of good beef stock, a pinch of salt and pepper, and a pinch of thyme.
+Gently saute the veggies in a big lump of butter until they turn bright colors, then add a 32-oz carton of good beef stock, a pinch of salt and pepper, and a pinch of thyme.
 I had an open can of Italian tomatoes in the fridge, so I diced one up and threw it in with a bit of the thick tomato juice from the can.
 Simmer gently until veggies are tender.
 Oh man, it was a good rich soup.
 Man oh man.
 I try always to make enough soup to eat for the next few meals.

 8 comments » | Blog, Recipes